MaterializeInc/materialize/README.md

 [<img src="https://materializeinc.wpengine.com/wp-content/uploads/2020/01/materialize_logo_primary.png" width=60%>](https://materialize.io)

-Materialize is a streaming data warehouse.
+Materialize is the streaming data warehouse.

-Materialize lets you ask questions of your streaming data, and get the latest answers back in real time – offering the power and flexibility of a SQL data warehouse for the world of real-time data.
+Materialize lets you ask questions of your streaming data, and get the current answers in real time – offering the power and flexibility of a SQL data warehouse for the world of real-time data.
 Materialize is powered by [timely dataflow](https://github.com/TimelyDataflow/timely-dataflow).

 Materialize computes correct answers.
 We support a large fraction of  PostgreSQL, and are actively working on supporting more builtin PostgreSQL functions.
 Please file an issue if there's something that you expected to work that didn't!